-Assuming you don’t live under a rock, then you would’ve noticed that there is a massive selection of pickup trucks in America.
-Most small pickups (Ranger, Tacoma, Colorado, etc.) have gone from being really small to practically being full sized pickup trucks.
+Assuming you don’t live under a rock, you’ve probably noticed that there is a massive selection of pickup trucks in America.
+Most small pickups (Ranger, Tacoma, Colorado, etc.) have gone from being tiny to practically being full sized pickup trucks.

-The Tacoma has been around for a pretty long time.
-Technically its only been around since 1995, before that it was just called a Toyota Pick-Up.
-Over the years the Tacoma has evolved from a really small light duty pickup truck, to a medium duty, medium sized pickup.
-As with every thing else in America, its gotten significantly larger over time.
+As you probably know, the Tacoma has been around for a long time.
+Technically, it has only been around since 1995, before that it was just called a Toyota Pick-Up.
+Over the years the Tacoma has evolved from a tiny light duty pickup truck, to a medium duty, mid-sized pickup.

 Additional Tacoma info on Wikipedia

 What Makes the Tundra Special?

 The Toyota Tundra was the replacement for the Toyota T100.
 The T100 was essentially the Tundra before it was called the Tundra.
 The T100 was smaller than all of its competitors and wasn’t that large of a success, but it helped Toyota get a foot in the door for the modern truck market.

 The Tundra is not the truck of choice for most shops and businesses because of its sheer size.

 Want to know why it’s called the Tundra?
 When Toyota launched their new pickup truck, they initially named it the T150.
 They designed the T150 as a slightly beefed up version of the T100.

 Automotive journalists complained that it was too similar to the name of Ford’s truck, the F150.
 Following a lawsuit from Ford, Toyota renamed the truck to the Tundra.
 In today‘s market, the Tundra is one of America’s most popular full sized pickup trucks.

 Which is surprising considering how competitive the full-sized pickup truck market is.